Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Introduction

-Recently, some IQ imbalance-tolerant MIMO adaptive equalizers were proposed.
-References \cite{ref1} propose equalizing to each in-phase and quadrature in each polarization, having four real-valued inputs and four real-valued outputs.
-This is a well-known real-valued 4$\times$4 MIMO structure.
-References \cite{ref2} propose independent chromatic dispersion (CD) compensation for each I and Q. After that, References \cite{ref2} perform a 4$\times$2 MIMO adaptive equalizer to compensate for IQ imbalance.
-References \cite{ref3} propose an 8$\times$2 MIMO adaptive equalizer structure.
-The new structure not only compensates for the IQ imbalance in single polarization but also for the presence of arbitrary crosstalk across four IQ lanes of polarization-multiplexed transceivers.
-References \cite{ref4,ref5} propose a complex-valued adaptive equalizer structure that can compensate for linear IQ-mixing effects at the receiver(RX) front end.
-References \cite{ref36} proposed using the strictly linear and widely linear filters to compensate for the IQ imbalance over 10000 km.
+Recently, several IQ imbalance-tolerant MIMO adaptive equalizers have been proposed.
+A well-known real-valued 4$\times$4 MIMO structure\cite{ref1} was proposed to compensate for IQ imbalance.
+However, the structure will fail when the CD is compensated for using a static equalizer\cite{ref2}.
+To overcome this problem, some new MIMO structures \cite{ref2,ref3,ref4,ref5,ref36} were proposed to compensate for IQ imbalance.
 However, the conventional receiver IQ imbalance compensation methods based on the AEQ suffer from IQ skew-enhanced timing jitter incurred by the clock recovery algorithm[9].
 In addition, imbalance-tolerant MIMO equalizers require more taps and multiple iterations, which introduces an increase in complexity.
-Therefore, skew-tolerant MIMO demands more area in practical ASIC implementations in comparison to common complex-valued 2×2 MIMO equalizers.
+Skew-tolerant MIMO demands more area in practical ASIC implementations in comparison to common complex-valued 2×2 MIMO equalizers.